ianrae/mettle-framework/README.md

 Mettle Entity Framework (MEF)
 ===========================

-New Version (
+New Version
 ----------
-(Janurary 2014) MEF framework "0.2-SNAPSHOT" has been released.
-It supports Play 2.2.1 and EBean.
+(Janurary 2014) Version 0.2 has been released.
+It supports Play 2.2.1 and has some new authentication and authorization features.

 Intro
 ----------